Experienced Spousal Support Attorney in Newark, CA

 Domestic Partner Support

-California recognizes domestic partnerships for same-sex couples and opposite-sex couples when one party is age 62 or older.
-When domestic partners separate or divorce, one domestic partner may be required to pay monthly “partner support.”
-Requirements are similar to those for married spouses.
+Historically, California only recognized domestic partnerships for same-sex couples and opposite-sex couples when one party is age 62 or older.
+Since 2020, however, adult couples of all ages and genders have been able to pursue registered domestic partnerships.
+When domestic partners separate or divorce, one partner may be required to pay monthly “partner support.”
+Requirements for these payments are similar to those for married spouses.

 Deducting Legal Fees Related to Spousal Support

-When one party in a marriage or domestic partnership makes much more money than the other, it is possible for the less wealthy party to ask a judge to make the other side pay fees relating to a divorce.
+When one party in a marriage or domestic partnership makes much more money than the other, the less wealthy party can ask a judge to make the other side pay fees relating to a divorce.
 This outcome can be achieved through a court order.
+If your partner refuses to negotiate spousal support, you may use this method to pursue the support you need without further risking your finances.

 Divorce can present great financial hardships, especially in the beginning.
-Once assets are divided, there may not be enough money for you to pay your bills.
+Once assets are divided, you may not have enough money to pay your bills.

-Our lead divorce attorney, Cynthia Cho, can discuss your possibilities for achieving spousal support and/or deduction of your divorce-related attorney fees.
+Our lead divorce attorney, Cynthia Cho, can explain your possibilities for achieving spousal support and/or the deduction of your divorce-related attorney fees.
 Our attorneys are adept at financial analysis and can help you devise a strategy to get back on your financial feet after a potentially devastating divorce or separation.